 Are English Bulldogs Good Guard Dogs?

-Although the Bulldog is known for his gentle, friendly nature, he is protective of his family and will bark and alert you if there is something suspicious going on outside of his domain.
+Although the Bulldog is known for his gentle, friendly nature, he is protective of his family.
+He will bark and alert you if there is something suspicious going on outside of his domain.

 Are English Bulldogs Good with Kids?